liwnn/bitset/README.md

 # BitSet
-A fast bit array implement in go
+A fast bit array implement in go.
+Compared with other implementations, It has O(1) time complexity
+for counting the number of 1.

 ## Usage
 ``` go